 So, you want to start a book club.
 Sounds easy, right?
 Think again.
 Putting together a book club is trickier than it sounds, but we’re here with some pro tips to help your literary circle thrive.

-One of the reasons why book clubs fail is that members don’t read the material.
-For your first book club, we recommend starting small and extending an invitation to two or three friends who you know are serious about diving into a new book each month.
-A small club also means it will be easier to coordinate schedules when it comes time to plan meetings and to find common ground when picking new titles.
+If this is your very first book club, we recommend keeping the group small because it will be easier to coordinate schedules when it comes time to plan meetings and to find common ground when picking new titles.

 A bad read can be the kiss of death for a book club.
 Some clubs choose to set a page limit, to ensure everyone has time to read the book and to stop anyone from picking Infinite Jest (which clocks in at over 1,100 pages).
 Some blacklist genres that few are interested in.
 But we think the best thing to do is to encourage your members to make thoughtful choices and listen to the other readers.
 You might find a classic that no one has read, or you might learn that they’d prefer to read new books (in which case a trip to your local indie bookstore could help make the selection easier).